-Two total addressable markets were developed for this sector solutions, supported on lower and higher climate emissions mitigation targets linked to different levels of electricity demand and renewable energy sources integration.
-The total addressable market for waste-to-energy is based on projected global electricity generation from 2020-2050.
-Current adoption was estimated at 0.54 percent of generation (i.e. 142 terawatt-hours).
+Two total addressable markets were developed for this sector solution, supported on lower and higher climate emissions mitigation targets linked to different levels of electricity demand and renewable energy sources integration.
+The total addressable market for waste-to-energy is based on projected global electricity generation from 2020 to 2050.
+Current adoption was estimated at 0.54 percent of generation (i.e.,142 terawatt-hours).

-Impacts of increased adoption of waste-to-energy from 2020-2050 were generated based on two. growth scenarios, which were assessed in comparison to a Reference Scenario where the solution’s market share was fixed at the current levels
+Impacts of increased adoption of waste-to-energy from 2020 to 2050 were generated based on two growth scenarios.
+These were assessed in comparison to a Reference Scenario, in which the solution’s market share was fixed at the current levels.

-- Scenario 1: This scenario is built upon the average yearly adoption of six custom scenarios derived from conservative adoption scenarios from the IEA (2016) ETP 4DS and 6DS, Greenpeace (2015) Energy [R]evolution and Advanced Energy [R]evolution scenarios and different scenarios supported on the methodology suggested by Monni et al. (2006 aplying different caps to waste to energy use.
-This results in a 1.1. percent share of the total electricity generation portfolio in 2050, with 493 TWh of electricity generated.
+- Scenario 1: This scenario is built upon the average yearly adoption of six custom scenarios derived from conservative adoption scenarios from the IEA (2016) ETP 4DS and 6DS, Greenpeace (2015) Energy [R]evolution and Advanced Energy [R]evolution scenarios, and different scenarios supported on the methodology suggested by Monni et al. (2006), applying different caps to waste to energy use.
+This results in a 1.1. percent share of the total electricity generation portfolio in 2050, with 493 terawatt-hours of electricity generated.

-- Scenario 2: This scenario is built upon the average yearly adoption of two custom scenarios derived from ambitious solution adoption trajectories (i.e. IEA (2016) ETP 2DS and IEA (2016) ETP Annex 1 methodology.
-This results in a 0.3 percent share of the total electricity generation portfolio in 2050, with 210 TWh of electricity generated.
+- Scenario 2: This scenario is built upon the average yearly adoption of two custom scenarios derived from ambitious solution adoption trajectories, i.e., IEA (2016) ETP 2DS and IEA (2016) ETP Annex 1 methodology.
+This results in a 0.3 percent share of the total electricity generation portfolio in 2050, with 210 terawatt-hours of electricity generated.

 The resulting adoptions are adjusted on the waste cluster integration model due to waste feedstock limitations.
 Tons of waste used in waste-to-energy processes are converted to terawatt-hours of electricity produced by multiplying an estimated heating value of waste and average efficiency of waste-to-energy plants.